TylerGrantSmith/factory/README.md

 However, `power1` is fragile.
-Let’s think about what the definition of power1 *means.* The function returned by `power1` raises its argument to whatever `exponent` is defined as.
+Let’s think about what the definition of power1 *means.* The function returned by `power1` raises its argument to whatever the `exponent` variable is defined as.
 Let’s see what happens if we use a variable in the global environment to define our `square` function.

 ``` r
 my_exponent <- 2
 square1a <- power1(my_exponent)
 ```

-Due to R’s lazy evaluation, when we call `power1`, `my_exponent` doesn’t actually have the value of `2` yet.
+Due to R’s lazy evaluation, when we call `power1`, the `exponent` variable gets a promise to take on the value of the `my_exponent` variable.
+But `my_exponent` doesn’t actually have the value of `2` yet.
 Until we *use* `my_exponent`, it has a *promise* to get the value of `2`.
 If we call `square1a` right away, it works as expected.

 ``` r
 square1a(2)